splix/grails-twitter-authentication-example/README.md

 How to run
 ----------

-Setup an Twitter App, configure app by adding into @Config.groovy@
+Setup an Twitter App, configure app by adding into `Config.groovy`

 ```
 grails.plugins.springsecurity.twitter.consumerKey=%COMSUMER KEY%